Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 A strategy entails breaking complicated code into simpler, more manageable chunks.

-Developers can isolate problems and pinpoint the underlying causes of problems by breaking up large pieces of code into smaller pieces.
+By breaking up large code into smaller pieces, developers can find problems and determine what caused them.

-This can speed up the process of finding and fixing errors in complex code and make debugging more straightforward.
+This can speed up finding and fixing errors in complex code and make debugging more straightforward.

 **5\.
 REVIEW THE CODE**

 Reviewing the code can be an effective way to identify errors or issues.
 Code reviews can be performed by the developer or by a peer.

-Reviewing code can help to identify patterns or issues that may have been missed during initial testing.
+Reviewing code can help identify patterns or issues that may have been missed during initial testing.

 ### Guidelines for Effective Debugging